jnozzi/cocoadev.com/markdown/SlideImage.md

 }

-- (void)windowDidMove:(General/NSNotification *)aNotification
+- (void)windowDidMove:(NSNotification *)aNotification
 {
-General/NSRect sRect = [slidingWindow frame];
+NSRect sRect = [slidingWindow frame];

-  if (General/NSEqualRects(sRect, bRect)) [slidingWindow orderOut:nil];
+  if (NSEqualRects(sRect, bRect)) [slidingWindow orderOut:nil];
 }

-Taking this basic idea you could write a General/NSWindow subclass that does most of this for you kind of like the General/ToolTip classes.
+Taking this basic idea you could write a NSWindow subclass that does most of this for you kind of like the ToolTip classes.

 ----

-Sounds like a job for General/NSViewAnimation!
+Sounds like a job for NSViewAnimation!
 This tutorial might help: http://andymatuschak.org/articles/2005/12/12/nsanimation-for-fun-and-profit

 -- Andy Matuschak

 ----
-General/NSViewAnimation is more flexible but requires Tiger+.
+NSViewAnimation is more flexible but requires Tiger+.
 A window based solution should be good all the way back.
-I'd personally go with General/NSViewAnimation but I've got no market constraints...being a hobbyist has its advantages, though they aren't monetary.
+I'd personally go with NSViewAnimation but I've got no market constraints...being a hobbyist has its advantages, though they aren't monetary.

 ----
 It would be a neat project to reimplement NS[View]Animation's interfaces in Panther-compatible code.
-Maybe I'll do that sometime. -- General/AndyMatuschak
+Maybe I'll do that sometime. -- AndyMatuschak